NguyenQuocThong2603/backend-mongodb/MongoDB.md

 stories[1].fans.length; // 0
 ```

-That's because, in order to avoid executing a separate query for each document, Mongoose instead queries for fans using numDocuments * limit as the limit.
-If you need the correct limit, you should use the perDocumentLimit option (new in Mongoose 5.9.0).
-Just keep in mind that populate() will execute a separate query for each story, which may cause populate() to be slower.
+That's because, in order to avoid executing a separate query for each document, Mongoose instead queries for fans using `numDocuments * limit` as the limit.
+If you need the correct `limit`, you should use the `perDocumentLimit` option (new in Mongoose 5.9.0).
+Just keep in mind that `populate()` will execute a separate query for each story, which may cause `populate()` to be slower.

 ```js
 const stories = await Story.find().populate({